- Am I guaranteed to be issued a Navigator policy if I apply?

 - How do I qualify for maternity benefits?

-After 364 days of continuous coverage, Navigator members are eligible to enroll in a new plan that covers maternity costs in the same way as all other conditions.
+After 364 days of continuous coverage, Navigator members may apply for a new plan that covers maternity costs up to $25,000 per pregnancy for all inpatient and outpatient care related to a covered pregnancy.
+This is inclusive of pre-natal care, delivery and post-natal care.
+Note: a newborn may be added to the plan within 31 days of birth with no medical underwriting.
 Members do not need to submit a new health statement.
-If you are coming directly off a HTH Student plan which included maternity, your wait period can be reduced or eliminated.
+If you are coming directly off a Student plan which included maternity, your wait period can be reduced or eliminated.

 - What is the Global Citizens Association?